chrismattmann/etllib/README.md

 tsvtojson
     Takes an input TSV file and parses it with a set of column headers and outputs a JSON file. translatejson
-    Takes an input JSON file and a column header file and cred file and translates from source lang to dest lang using Bing's API and Apache Tika. imagesimilarity
+    Takes an input JSON file and a column header file and cred file and translates from source lang to dest lang using Apache Tika. similarity
-    Computes the similarity between a directory full of image files using a feature-based approach based on Jaccard's algorithm.
+    Computes the similarity between a directory full of files using a feature-based approach based on Jaccard's algorithm.
 Also clusters scores.
 Depends on Tika.
 ```

 Installation